WelerM/loja-online/README.md

-# A PHP web application with MVC standard (Login, SQL)
+# A PHP web application with MVC pattern (Login, SQL)

 Desription ( current on development )